leimglg/study-notes/git.md

 `git add file_to_commit`

 Stage tracked files
-`git add -a`
+`git commit -a`

-Commit
+Commit with a message
-`git commit -m "Comment`
+`git commit -m "Message"`

-To do the above to steps
+To do the above two steps
-`git commit -am "comment`
+`git commit -am "Message"`

+Change the last message
+`git commit --amend -m "Right message"`

 Romove a tracked file
 `git rm --cached file_to_romove`

 Romove a tracked folder
 `git rm -r --cached folder_to_romove`

+Git recover a file to last staged status
+`git reset HEAD file_to_unstage`